 Not all parishes have a parish council.
 Some smaller ones only have parish meetings.
 Other small parishes may work together with neighbouring parishes to run a grouped, joint or common parish council.

 Parish clerk information

 The purpose of our parish charter (pdf / 68 KB) is to set out the working relationship between ourselves and parish/town councils and parish meetings.
-It includes a number of general principles and covers a common set of topics, such as consultation, information and complaints and service delivery.
+It includes general information about how we work with parish councils, including partnerships, communications, complaints and support.